austinmbos/ndn-ss/README.md

 ## Notes/Questions for ndn docker application ( microservices )

-1. What base to use?
-* need a base image with necessary deps
-* an ubuntu image with everything already packaged

-2. How to make sure application runs in container?
+1. How to make sure application runs in container?

-3. How to register with NFD on host machine?
+2. How to register with NFD on host machine? ( if microservice is an ndn application )

-4. Does the application inside the container necessarily have to be a producer?
+- Additional notes on each container or service can be found in its corresponding dir under the docker/ dir